Leah Williamson: Senior

 On 17 September 2021, Williamson was named England captain for the FIFA World Cup qualifier against North Macedonia at St Mary's Stadium, Southampton.
-On 5 April 2022, she was appointed permanent England captain.
-Williamson was included, as captain, in the England squad which won the UEFA Women's Euro 2022.
-Williamson also showed support for LGBTQ+ rights by wearing a rainbow captain's armband throughout the Euro 2022 tournament.
+On 5 April 2022, she was appointed permanent England captain; previous captain Steph Houghton had suggested Williamson was one of the players who could eventually take over as captain even before the 2019 World Cup.
+Williamson captained the England squad which won the UEFA Women's Euro 2022; she made the most ball recoveries in the competition and was named to the Team of the Tournament.

-On 31 July 2022, Williamson captained the Lionesses against Germany in the Euro 2022 final, winning 2–1 in extra time.
-The English captain made the most ball recoveries in the tournament, with 56.
-Williamson became the first captain in the men or women's senior teams to lead England to a European trophy, with it being 56 years since England had won a major trophy.
+She was the 205th player to represent the England women's team, with this announced as her legacy number on 18 November 2022, the 50th anniversary of the team.

+As European champions, England qualified to contest the first Women's Finalissima; on 6 April 2023, Williamson captained the Lionesses to another international title by defeating Brazil on penalties after 90 minutes.

+On 19 April 2023, Williamson sustained an injury in Arsenal's 1–0 Women's Super League loss to Manchester United.
+The injury was later revealed to have been an anterior cruciate ligament, meaning she would miss the rest of the season and the 2023 World Cup in Australia and New Zealand.
+During her period of recovery, Williamson learned how to play the piano and performed with the BBC Concert Orchestra for the BBC Sport digital show Out Of Office, which follows players pursuing interests off the pitch.
+She made her comeback in April 2024, against the Republic of Ireland.

+Williamson achieved her 50th England cap on 29 October 2024, against South Africa, and scored a goal in their 2–1 victory.
+On 5 June 2025, she was named to England's squad for UEFA Women's Euro 2025.
+On 27 July 2025, Williamson started in the tournament's final and captained England to a win on penalties over Spain to win a second consecutive European Championship.

 Great Britain

-Williamson played for the Great Britain women's Olympic football team at the Tokyo 2020 Summer Olympics (held in 2021).
+Williamson played for the Great Britain Olympic football team at the Tokyo 2020 Summer Olympics (held in 2021).
 She was proud of her defensive work in the team's group games, and of being an Olympian, saying she had to close her eyes when the camera passed her during the anthem as she was tearing up.
-Williamson has said that a shift in her mentality came when GB were knocked out of the Olympics, not wanting to feel the same disappointment, "she recognised what she needed to do to fulfil her potential" in terms of the demands of international competition.
+Williamson has said that a shift in her mentality came when GB was knocked out of the Olympics, not wanting to feel the same disappointment, "she recognised what she needed to do to fulfil her potential" in terms of the demands of international competition.